fortizkea/slate/source/includes/_endpoint.md

 ```

-The MonetaCore REST API has a test environment and a production environment.
+The Moneta REST API has a test environment and a production environment.

 ### **Development Enviroment:**
 `https://dev.moneta.kea.mx`